therealryanbonham/badnest/info.md

-# shittynest
+# badnest

-A shitty Nest thermostats integration that uses the web api to work after Works with Nest was shut down (fuck Google)
+A bad Nest thermostats integration that uses the web api to work after Works with Nest was shut down (fuck Google)

+## Why is it bad?

+This isn't an advertised or public API, it's still better than web scraping, but will never be as good as the original API

 ## Drawbacks